Skip to navigation Skip to content

 • available evidence is unclear or insufficient for the assessor to complete the report

-• customer cannot obtain or supply additional evidence
+• customer cannot supply additional evidence

-Provisional diagnoses by Assessment Services Psychologist
+Provisional diagnoses by assessment services psychologist

 Insufficient medical evidence to conduct a JCA